-Notification Procedures 9.
-9.1 If there is any change to the name or position of the day-to-day manager of this RMP the operator will notify the Director-General of NZFSA of this in writing, without unnecessary delay.
-9.2 If any emerging, new, or exotic biological hazard, or new chemical hazard in relation to the RMP comes to the operator's notice the operator will notify the Director-General of NZFSA of this in writing, as soon as practical after the discovery.
-9.3 The day-to-day manager or the operator will notify the RMP verifying agency in writing, of the following issues relating to the operation of this RMP, without unnecessary delay: a. any significant concern about the fitness for intended purpose of animal material or animal product: b. where the cumulative effect of minor amendments necessitates the registration of a significant amendment to the RMP as provided in section 25 of the Animal Products Act 1999: where the RMP is no longer considered to be effective; C. where the premises identified as being used by the RMP are not or no longer suitable for use: d. e. where anything within the physical boundaries of the RMP is used for additional purposes or by other operators and the RMP has not adequately considered relevant hazards or other risk factors.
-10. Recall of Yoghurt 10.1 The criteria for deciding when a yoghurt recall will be initiated is set out in the "Recall Guidance Material" referred to in Appendix I. The criteria set out in the Recall Guidance Material will be adhered to.
-10.2 The process for the retrieval and disposal of yoghurt will be managed in accordance with the processes set out in Appendix I. 10.3 The system for notifying the Director-General of NZFSA, and the RMP verifier or verifying agency, as soon as possible when yoghurt is recalled from trade, distribution, or from consumers because it is not or may not be fit for its intended purpose, is set out in the "Recall Guidance Material" referred to in Appendix I. The recall policy set out in the Recall Guidance Material will be adhered to.
-11. Operator Verification 11.1 The operator verification procedure for this RMP is specified in Appendix K.
+- 9.1 If there is any change to the name or position of the day-to-day manager of this RMP then the Director-General of NZFSA will be notified in writing, without unnecessary delay, by the day-to-day manger or the operator. - 9.2 If any emerging, new, or exotic biological hazard, or new chemical hazard in relation to the RMP comes to the operator's notice the Director-General of NZFSA will be notified in writing, as soon as practical after its discovery. - 9.3 The day-to-day manager or the operator will notify the RMP verifying agency in writing, of the following issues relating to the operation of this RMP, without unnecessary delay: - a. any significant concern about the fitness for intended purpose of animal material or animal product: - b. where the cumulative effect of minor amendments necessitates the registration of a significant amendment to the RMP as provided in section 25 of the Animal Products Act 1999: - c. where the RMP is no longer considered to be effective; - d. where the premises identified as being used by the RMP are not or no longer suitable for use: - e. where anything within the physical boundaries of the RMP is used for additional purposes or by other operators and the RMP has not adequately considered relevant hazards or other risk factors.

+10. Recall of Ice Cream

+- 10.1 The criteria for deciding when an ice cream recall will be initiated is set out in the "Recall Guidance Material" referred to in Appendix I. The criteria set out in the Recall Guidance Material will be adhered to. - 10.2 The process for the retrieval and disposal of ice cream will be managed in accordance with the processes set out in Appendix I. - 10.3 The system for notifying the Director-General of NZFSA, and the RMP verifier or verifying agency, as soon as possible when ice cream is recalled from trade, distribution, or from consumers because it is not or may not be fit for its intended purpose, is set out in the "Recall Guidance Material" referred to in Appendix I. The system set out in the Recall Guidance Material will be adhered to.

+11. Operator Verification

+11.1 The operator verification system for this RMP is specified in Appendix K.